 - Get outside – Some of the best things to do in Orange County are FREE.
 Spend some time exploring Orange County beaches and state parks to enjoy the beautiful sunny weather that Orange County has to offer.

-- Orange County is more than just Disneyland – When you visit Los Angeles, you will often hear locals talking about taking weekend trips to Orange County to visit Disneyland.
+- Orange County is more than just Disneyland – When you visit Los Angeles, you will often hear locals talking about taking weekend trips to Disneyland.
 Although a trip to Disneyland is one of the most classic things to do in Orange County, there’s a lot more to this part of California than famous theme parks.
-Use the information in my guide to get off the beaten path.

 - Combine Orange County with other places in SoCal – Orange County is one of the best road trips in Southern California.
 If you are exploring the region, spend a few days here before going to Los Angeles or San Diego.